Nike misses quarterly profit estimates on higher marketing expenses

 To generate more demand Nike has collaborated with more celebrities, sped up product development in its popular Jordan sneaker brand and ramped up marketing around major sporting events.

-However, the initiatives have not come cheap with the company's costs rising 10% to $12.7 billion in the reported quarter.
+However, the initiatives have not come cheap with the company's costs rising 10% to $12.7 billion in the past 12 months.

 Analysts on average had expected earnings of 66 cents per share, according to IBES data from Refinitiv.